Koredotcom/docs/docs/xo/channels/kore.ai-voice-gateway/kore-voice-gateway.md

 !!!
 Note

-    It supports .wav files and multiple messages also, but it should send as an array of messages
+    It supports .wav files and multiple messages also, but it should send as an array of messages.

-ex - var message = [“[https://example.wav](https://example.wav)” , “welcome message”]
+example - var message = [“[https://example.wav](https://example.wav)” , “welcome message”]

 **Example**: